 I never thought I’d be learning the Minuet on this trip, but I was pulled up by one of the ladies from Sounds of Austria to dance!
 They were the evening entertainment and everyone in the lounge enjoyed their singing, from the Sound of Music (as they said, it had to be done), to dancing the Minuet with guests!
 Every evening includes some form of entertainment on board, but these ladies were one of the highlights of our trip.

 This was our last view of Linz from the top of the AmaMagna.
 An unforgettable day.

 I hope you enjoyed my experience on day 6 of the Melodies of the Danube River cruise on the AmaMagna.
-Stay tuned for day 7/8 in Passau and Wilshofen, where we disembarked at our final port.
+Here is day 7/8 in Passau and Wilshofen, where we disembarked at our final port.

 Visit AmaWaterways for more information on this cruise

 and many others they offer in Europe, Africa and Asia.